TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 This will load a :file:`NewContentElement.html` template file from the :typoscript:`templateRootPaths`.

-For the final rendering you need a Fluid template.
+For the final rendering you need a `Fluid`:pn: template.

 This template will be located at the directory and file name entered in :file:`setup.typoscript` using the parameter :typoscript:`templateName`.

-`tt_content` fields can now be used in the Fluid template by accessing them via the `data` variable.
+`tt_content` fields can now be used in the `Fluid`:pn: template by accessing them via the `data` variable.
 The following example shows the text entered in the richtext enabled field `bodytext`, using the html saved by the richtext editor: